 By the enquiry, it was observed that more than 21% Oxygen available in the air.
-While, Indoor air quality especially Computer and Departmental Laboratories is usually uncomfortable, there are level of Oxygen is less than 20.80%.
-Other hand the amount of CO2 is very high in the departmental and Computer laboratories which amount is more than 440ppm and also amount of CO is 5 to 6 ppm.
+While, Indoor air quality especially Computer and Departmental Laboratories are usually uncomfortable, there are level of Oxygen is less than 20.90%.
+Other hand the amount of Co2 is very high in these departmental and Computer laboratories inside which amount is more than 440ppm and also amount of Co is 5 to 6 ppm.